fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 In those cases, several of those entities could have the same ID, let's say `foo` (a user `foo`, a car `foo`, and a blog post `foo`).

 So, to avoid ID collisions, when creating the JWT token for the user, you could prefix the value of the `sub` key, e.g. with `username:`.
+So, in this example, the value of `sub` could have been: `username:johndoe`.

-The important thing to have in mind is that the `sub` key should have a unique identifier across the entire application.
+The important thing to have in mind is that the `sub` key should have a unique identifier across the entire application, and it should be a string.

 ## Check it